microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 ### Prepare Manifests & Addons ###
 In the `manifest` folder, run the Python script, passing your master IP and the _full_ cluster CIDR:

-    $ ./generate.py $MASTER_IP 192.168.0.0/16
+    $ ./generate.py $MASTER_IP --cluster-cidr 192.168.0.0/16

 This will generate a set of YAML files.
 You should [re]move the Python script so that Kubernetes doesn't mistake it for a manifest; this will cause problems.

+**Note**: If the Kubernetes version has diverged from this guide, use the various versioning flags (such as `--api-version`) to [customize the image](https://console.cloud.google.com/gcr/images/google-containers/GLOBAL/hyperkube-amd64) that the pods deploy.
+Not all of the manifests use the same image (notably, `etcd` and the addon manager have their own).

 ### *Optional*: Customize Cluster CIDR ###
 It's possible that you don't have a continous /16 open for cluster routing.
 This requires more effort on your part as the configurator, as you'll have to explicitly specify per-node CIDRs that you have available.
-First, you will need to modify the `kube-controller-manager.yaml` configuration file that we just generated.
-Search for this line:

-    - "--allocate-node-cidrs=True"

-and change it to `=False`.
+You will need to generate a *different* set of manifests for this (pass `--help` for a further explanation on the new flag):

+    $ ./generate.py $MASTER_IP --im-sure

 Now, Kubernetes will not automatically assign subnets to new nodes.
-Read [this section](#optional-customize-windows-node-cidr) to know what to do on the Windows nodes; the same logic applies to the `start-kubelet.sh` script on the master, and any Linux worker node `kubelet` calls.
+Read [this section](#optional-customize-windows-node-cidr) to know what to do on the Windows nodes; that same logic applies to the `start-kubelet.sh` script on the master, and any Linux worker node `kubelet` calls.

 ### Configure & Run Kubernetes ###